GEMS Education: Sub-Saharan Africa

 The company opened its first school in sub-Saharan Africa in Kenya – GEMS Cambridge International School in Nairobi – in September 2012.
 The school's capacity was 2,000 students, including boarders, from kindergarten through year 13.
-It offered the British curriculum, and IGCSE exams and A-levels.
+It offered the National Curriculum for England, and IGCSE exams and A-levels.

 GEMS Cambridge International School in Uganda opened in 2013 in Kampala.
-It served pupils ages 3 to 18, with the British curriculum geared toward IGCSE, AS-level, and A-level qualifications.
+It served pupils ages 3 to 18, with the English curriculum geared toward IGCSE, AS-level, and A-level qualifications.

 In 2019, the firm acquired the Nairobi-based Hillcrest International Schools.
 GEMS sold the schools in 2022 and exited the Kenyan market in 2023.

 Southeast Asia

 The company operated GEMS World Academy (Singapore), its first school in Southeast Asia, from September 2014 to June 2021.
 It is now operated by TPG Capital–backed XCL Education as the XCL World Academy, after its acquisition from GEMS.

 In 2015, the firm opened GEMS International School Pearl City, in Penang, Malaysia.
-The school is for ages three to 18, and follows the British National Curriculum leading to the IGCSE/CIE and AS/A-level qualifications.
+The school is for ages three to 18, and follows the English National Curriculum leading to the IGCSE/CIE and AS/A-level qualifications.
 It also accommodates the Malaysian Education Ministry guidelines and teaches Malaysian language, Mandarin, Malaysian social studies, and Islamic and moral studies.
 It was the first international school in Mainland Penang.